What Fractional Executives Actually Earn: Rates by Role (2026)

 What is the typical monthly rate for a fractional executive?

 It depends on the role and market.
-In Australia, most retainers sit between $7,000 and $18,000 AUD per month.
-In the US, $8,000 to $22,000 USD is typical.
-In the UK, £5,000 to £16,000 GBP per month covers most C-suite roles.
+In Australia, most retainers sit between $6,000 and $18,000 AUD per month.
+In the US, $7,000 to $22,000 USD is typical.
+In the UK, £4,000 to £16,000 GBP per month covers most C-suite roles.
 Scope, seniority, and industry specialism all affect where within those ranges a specific engagement lands.
+The calculator on this page gives you an estimate for your own role and market.

 Is it cheaper to hire a fractional executive than a full-time one?